 - Difficulty articulating or pronouncing words.

-- Transposing letters, changing their order, and reversing numbers.
+- Transposing letters, changing order and reversing numbers.

 - Difficulty following instructions and learning routines.